SadieDragon/TPR-Hints-Tool/log.md

 - Update text wrapping in the textboxes to be word based
 - Improve some code in ``gather_tab_data.py`` (maybe even rename it)
-    - Update the ``state`` variable name for the checklist processing to instead be something more accurately referring to ``collection status``
-    - when collecting data, store also the tab type
-        - The val will be a list, index 0 is tab type and index 1 is tab contents
 - Improve some code in ``create_save_dir.py`` (maybe even rename it)
     - Rename the user file / master save file to be ``master`` instead of ``time``, so the user knows what to look for
+    - Update the ``state`` variable name for the checklist processing to instead be something more accurately referring to ``collection status``
 - Reloading save data
 - Figure out if ``add_data_tab`` necessary anymore